 Chinese New Year is the most important holiday in the People’s Republic of China.
 It is also known as the Spring Festival (春节 Chunjie) and is one of the most celebrated festivals.
 In 2019, the Chinese New Year falls on February 5.
 Non-working days fall on February 4-10.
-Traditionally Chinese New Year celebrations can last anywhere from two weeks up to one month.
+Traditional Chinese New Year celebrations can last anywhere from two weeks to one month.
 The Lantern Festival marks the end of official celebrations.
-Which falls on February 19 in 2019.
-During this time banks and offices are closed, as well as many companies, factories, and restaurants.
+Which falls in 2019 on February 19.
+During this time, banks and offices are closed, as well as many companies, factories, and restaurants.
 Spring Festival is a chance for Chinese people to go back to their hometowns and meet with family and friends.
 Many of them travel a very long distance.
-This is why Chinese New Year is called the largest annual mass human migration.
+This is why the Chinese New Year is called the largest annual mass human migration.

 While traveling during this period of time, you can encounter many inconveniences.
 It is important to plan a trip ahead of time.
 Airports and train stations are overcrowded.
-Not only do the prices of train tickets and hotel rooms rise but also tickets are sold out at least a month in advance.
-Tourists attractions are packed with people.
-Although attending the Chinese New Year celebrations could be an amazing experience, we do not recommend traveling to China during this period of time.
+Not only do the prices of train tickets and hotel rooms rise, but also tickets are sold out at least a month in advance.
+Tourist attractions are packed with people.
+Although attending the Chinese New Year celebrations could be an amazing experience, we do not recommend traveling to China during this period.
 Planning a business trip or trying to communicate with a Chinese partner during Spring Festival is not a good idea.
 Chinese people will generally be too busy celebrating with their family and friends to take part in business dealings.

 Qingming Festival – April 5, 2019

 Chinese Tomb Sweeping Day (Qingming Jie 清明节) falls on April 5.
-It is important to remember that non-working days include a whole weekend April 5-7, 2019.
+It is important to remember that non-working days include a whole weekend, April 5-7, 2019.
 During that time, banks and offices are closed.
-The long non-working weekend gives Chinese people an opportunity to visit the tombs of their ancestors, which very often are located far away from their place of residence.
-The whole families gather to clean the gravesites, pray to their ancestors and make ritual offerings.
+The long non-working weekend allows Chinese people to visit the tombs of their ancestors, which very often are located far away from their place of residence.
+The whole families gather to clean the gravesites, pray to their ancestors, and make ritual offerings.
 Traditionally, families burn imitations of money or material goods that are believed to be essential in the afterlife.

 Labour Day – May 1, 2019